Penn Undergraduate Sustainability Action Grant

 Proposals representing any disciplinary field are welcome.
 Grants will support students during the summer to conduct independent research under the guidance of a Penn faculty member.
 Students may be engaged in this work at Penn or elsewhere, and grants can range anywhere from $500 to $5,000, depending on the needs of the project.

 Guidelines for the Penn Undergraduate Sustainability Grants are intentionally open-ended to permit students to define their projects in innovative ways that support twenty-first century solutions to the challenges facing the planet.
-Prospective applicants are strongly encouraged to speak with potential faculty mentors as early as possible, and applicants are invited to discuss their ideas with Dr. Kerry Milch, Associate Director for Undergraduate Research, or with Dr. Ann Vernon-Grey, Associate Director for Research at the Center for Undergraduate Research and Fellowships (CURF).
-Please call 215-746-6488 to schedule an appointment.
+Prospective applicants are strongly encouraged to speak with potential faculty mentors as early as possible, and applicants are invited to discuss their ideas with Dr. Kerry Milch, Associate Director for Undergraduate Research, or with Dr. Ann Vernon-Grey, Senior Associate Director for Undergraduate Research, at the Center for Undergraduate Research and Fellowships (CURF).

 Procedure for Application

 In consultation with your advisor(s), prepare the following six components in this order before proceeding to the Application Form.
 You must request a Letter of Recommendation as part of this process.
 The information you enter about your recommender on the application form does NOT serve as a recommendation request, though you can link to the recommendation request form through the application.
 If you will be working with an external organization or local affiliate, you must also request a Statement of Willingness from a representative of that organization.

 - Short abstract (~100 words): On a separate page, explain the overall goals of the project